DaTrader/extructure/README.md

 in so much that there's a leading space character inserted before each initial argument / element with an intention to improve the code readability (subject to the author's personal perception).

-Another detail diverging from the standard Elixir formatting is that, where present, multi-line function signatures and `with` statements will not have the `do` at the end of the last of the lines but, instead, indented in the new line, e.g.:
+Another detail diverging from the standard Elixir formatting is that, where present, multi-line function signatures, and multi-line `for`, `with`, `if`, etc. statements will not have the `do` at the end of the last of the lines but, instead, indented in a new line, e.g.:

 ```elixir
 with { _, foo} <- get_foo( a, b, c),